-If you would like to receive text alerts regarding camp weather, schedule changes, emergencies and reminders, text FOLLOW AKELALANDALERTS to the number 40404.
-To stop messages when you are home, text STOP to 40404.
+If you would like to receive text alerts regarding campweather, schedule changes, emergencies and reminders, text @akelaland to the number 81010.
+This is reset each week, so do not set up text alerts until the day you arrive at camp.